derrick56007/derrick-1600/README.md

 ![](demo.gif?raw=true)

-Named-entity recognition (NER) seeks to locate and classify named entities in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc[1].
+[Named-entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) (NER) seeks to locate and classify named entities in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc[1].

+This application is written in Python and is meant to simply showcase NER.
+The Service and UI are bundled to be executed using Docker Compose.
+The service offers an HTTP API which performs NER on any given text with any specified NLP library ([spaCy](https://spacy.io/) or [Stanza](https://stanfordnlp.github.io/stanza/)).
+This API could be used by any other HTTP client to run NER on a given text.
+The UI is built using streamlit and interacts with the service over HTTP.

 Requirements
 ------------